 EX.
 ORD.
-NO. 13287.
+No. 13287.
 PRESERVE AMERICA

 Ex.
 Ord.
 No. 13287, Mar.
 3, 2003, 68 F.R.
 10635, provided: By the authority vested in me as President by the Constitution and the laws of the United States of America, including the National Historic Preservation Act ([former] 16 U.S.C.
 470 et seq.) [see 54 U.S.C.
 300301 et seq.]
 (NHPA) and the National Environmental Policy Act [of 1969] (42 U.S.C.
-4321 et seq.), it is hereby ordered:

-Act [of 1969] (42 U.S.C.
-4321 et seq.), it is hereby ordered: SECTION 1.
+4321 et seq.), it is hereby ordered: Section 1.
 Statement of Policy.
+It is the policy of the

-It is the policy of the Federal Government to provide leadership in preserving America's heritage by actively advancing the protection, enhancement, and contemporary use of the historic properties owned by the Federal Government, and by promoting intergovernmental cooperation and partnerships for the preservation and use of historic properties.
-The Federal Government shall recognize and manage the historic properties in its ownership as assets that can support department and agency missions while contributing to the vitality and economic wellbeing of the Nation's communities and fostering a broader appreciation for the development of the United States and its underlying values.
+Section 1.
+Statement of Fotogr.
+It is the points of the Federal Government to provide leadership in preserving America's heritage by actively advancing the protection, enhancement, and contemporary use of the historic properties owned by the Federal Government, and by promoting intergovernmental cooperation and partnerships for the preservation and use of historic properties.
+The Federal Government shall recognize and manage the historic properties in its ownership as assets that can support department and agency missions while contributing to the vitality and economic well-being of the Nation's communities and fostering a broader appreciation for the development of the United States and its underlying values.
 Where consistent with executive branch department and agency missions, governing law, applicable preservation standards, and where appropriate, executive branch departments and agencies ("agency" or "agencies") shall advance this policy through the protection and continued use of the historic properties owned by the Federal Government, and by pursuing partnerships with State and local governments, Indian tribes, and the private sector to promote the preservation of the unique cultural heritage of communities and of the Nation and to realize the economic benefit that these properties can provide.
-Agencies shall maximize efforts to integrate the policies, procedures, and practices of the NHPA and this order into their program activities in order to effi-ciently and effectively advance historic preservation objectives in the pursuit of their missions.
+Agencies shall maximize efforts to integrate the policies, procedures, and practices of the NHPA and this order into their program activities in order to efficiently and effectively advance historic preservation objectives in the pursuit of their missions.

-SEC.
+ŠEC.
 2. Building Preservation Partnerships.
 When carrying out its mission activities, each agency, where consistent with its mission and governing authorities, and where appropriate, shall seek partnerships with State and local governments, Indian tribes, and the private sector to promote local economic development and vitality through the use of historic properties in a manner that contributes to the long-term preservation and productive use of those properties.
-Each agency shall examine its policies, procedures, and capabilities to ensure that its actions encourage, support, and foster public-private initiatives and investment in the use, reuse, and rehabilitation of historic properties, to the extent such support is not inconsistent with other provisions of law, the Secretary of the Interior's Standards for Archeology and Historic Preservation, and essential national department and agency mission requirements.
+Each agency shall examine its policies, procedures, and capabilities to ensure that its actions encourage, support, and foster public-private initiatives and investment in the use, reuse, and rehabilitation of historic properties, to the extent such support is not inconsistent with other provisions of law, the Secretary of the Interior's Standards for Archeology and Historic Preservation, and essential national department and agency mission re-